MoonstoneStudios/ScriptLineCounter/README.md

 <li>Yay!
 You counted lines!</li>
 </ol>

 If you type a file name and its extention (example: index.html), it will search it!
 I did not program that ._.
-How did it work, I dont know!
-Thanks Breadcrumb#0044
+How did it work?
+I dont know!
+Thanks Breadcrumb#0044 for finding that out.

 <h3>changelog:</h3>